Anti-reflective coating for eyeglasses

 The visual benefits of lenses with anti-reflective coating include sharper vision with less glare when driving at night and greater comfort during prolonged computer use (compared with wearing eyeglass lenses without AR coating).

-Anti-reflective coating also is a good idea for sunglasses, because it eliminates glare from sunlight reflecting into your eyes from the back surface of tinted lenses when the sun is behind you.
+Anti-reflective coating also is a good idea for sunglasses.
+It eliminates glare from sunlight reflecting into your eyes from the back surface of tinted lenses when the sun is behind you.
 (Generally, AR coating is applied only to the back surface of sunglass lenses because there are no cosmetic or visual benefits to eliminating reflections from the front surface of dark-tinted lenses.)

 Applying anti-reflective coating to eyeglass lenses is a highly technical process involving vacuum deposition technology.